Decade 1600-1609

 The scene is located outdoor probably to glorify a hermit life then considered as deviant for a Dominican.
 The sky is ready for storm, contrasting with the quiet attitude of the saint.

 This oil on canvas, made circa 1600 from an earlier model, is small, 75 x 58 cm, indicating that it was intended for private devotion.
 Coming from the Rau collection, it is sold for the benefit of UNICEF.
-Here is the link to the catalog.

 The image is shared by Wikimedia.

-2017 SOLD for £ 6.9M including premium
+2017 SOLD for £ 6.9M by Christie's

 El Greco settled in Toledo in 1577.
 The city had no less than seven Franciscan convents and three Franciscan friaries.
 The life of St. Francis was a call both mystical and commercial for the artist who produced ten different compositions on that theme.
 In 1606 he released some engravings to encourage his clients to order replicas.

 Francis is not a saint like the others.
 His conversion to poverty is a revolution in medieval monasticism.
-St. Francis and St. Dominic are independently of one another the greatest reformers of Christian life.
+St. Francis and St. Dominic are independently of one another the great reformers of Christian life.

 This work is typical of the maturity of the artist in Toledo.
 The expressiveness of the faces is counterbalanced by the elongated body of the saint which reinforces the impression of presence.
 The mystic light of the day enters the cave.
 The saint holds in his hands a human skull, a symbol promoted in 1548 by Ignatius of Loyola as the best incentive to contemplation.

 Francis is not a saint like the others.
 His conversion to poverty is a revolution in medieval monasticism.
-St. Francis and St. Dominic are independently of one another the greatest reformers of Christian life.
+St. Francis and St. Dominic are independently of one another the great reformers of Christian life.

 This work is typical of the maturity of the artist in Toledo.
 The expressiveness of the faces is counterbalanced by the elongated body of the saint which reinforces the impression of presence.
 The mystic light of the day enters the cave.
 The saint holds in his hands a human skull, a symbol promoted in 1548 by Ignatius of Loyola as the best incentive to contemplation.